OHI-Science/bhi-1.0-archive/baltic2015/prep/SPP/spp_prep.md

 Data are on the HOLAS basin scale.
 Calculate biodiversity status by basin and then apply to BHI regions.
 *Note, this will mean that the data layer sent to layers and what is registered in layers.csv is very different than what is done if use the spatial data layers from HELCOM where status is directly calculated for BHI regions and this is done formally in functions.r*

-### 5.7.1 Calulate SPP status using checklist and redlist data
+### 5.7.1 Calulate SPP status using checklist and redlist data with all species weighted equally

 **Exclude birds for now**
+Do a single calculation including all species.
+Will compare this result to doing this calculation first for each taxa group and then taking the geometric mean (See Section 6.7.2)

+##### 5.7.1.1 Calculate status

 ``` r
 ##sum the threat weights for each basin